‘My Hero Academia’ Season 2 English Sub/Dub On Multiple Streaming Platforms

 Season 2 of My Hero Academia, one of the most eagerly anticipated new anime series that debuted last year, will stream on a few more platforms, confirmed Funimation.
-It is one of the rarest of Japanese anime series that will have its sequel premier simultaneously in many other countries outside Japan.
+It is one of the rarest of Japanese anime series that will have its sequel premiere simultaneously in many other countries outside Japan.

 After acquiring the second season of My Hero Academia a few days ago, Funimation Entertainment confirmed today that English-subtitled simulcast episodes of the new season will stream on both Crunchyroll and Hulu.
-My Hero Academia Season 2 is expected to premier on April 1.
-Interestingly, this is one of the few series that will be released for international audiences on the same day it premiers in Japan.
-As previously reported by the Inquisitr, Season 2 of My Hero Academia will premiere simultaneously in Japan, U.S., Canada, U.K. and Ireland.
+My Hero Academia Season 2 is expected to premiere on April 1.
+Interestingly, this is one of the few series that will be released for international audiences on the same day it premieres in Japan.
+As previously reported by the Inquisitr, Season 2 of My Hero Academia will premiere simultaneously in Japan, U.S., Canada, U.K., and Ireland.

 My Hero Academia Color Spread. pic.twitter.com/4xcsS3nsZI